Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 ## Images

 I used screenshots I made my own and the main image from pexels.
-The icons were grabbed from fonawesome and pixabay.
+The icons were grabbed from fontawesome and pixabay.

 ## Design Elements

 This is my first time to make a website from scratch.
 I do not know what works and I do not know what components to fit in.
 So I based most of the design from the project Love Running, like the top menu, footer, buttons and texts inputs.

-I also used mainly google to point me on how to make boxes, cards, bootstraps etc. I am pointed usually to the direction of W3C to get shippets of the codes as the instructions to do this in the videos took me hours of sifting thorough the instructions I need.
+I also used mainly google to point me on how to make boxes, cards, bootstraps etc. I am pointed usually to the direction of W3C to get shippets of the codes as the instructions to do this in the videos took me hours of sifting through the instructions I need.

 *So every code I used here are from the code institute, W3school, pixabay and bootstrap.
 I just edited them and pernonalised them to suite the site.